 This trip also included Harvey Firestone and Thomas Edison.

-This camping trip also brought some business deals like thousands of acres timberland and a sawmill that produced wood for the cars Ford made.
+This camping trip also brought some business deals like thousands of acres of timberland and a sawmill that produced wood for the cars Ford made.

 Charcoal briquettes ingredients

 He found a chemist by the name of Orin Stafford who invented a way to make fuel from sawdust and mill waste by combining it with tar and cornstarch.
 These are basically still the charcoal briquettes ingredients, although I am not sure about the tar.
-That is probably replace with Sodium Nitrate.
+That is probably replaced with Sodium Nitrate.

 Thomas Edison designed a factory for briquettes, next to the sawmill and this facility was run by Mr. Kingsford.

-The production was larger than what they could sell to smokehouses for meat and fish, so they needed a new product that would use the charcoal briquettes.
+The production was larger than what they could sell to smokehouses for meat and fish, so they needed a new product that would use charcoal briquettes.

-In the mid 30’s of last century Ford was selling a picnic kit that came with a portable grill and charcoal, but it was not the right time for that kind of outdoor recreation because of the recession.
+In the mid-’30s of last century, Ford was selling a picnic kit that came with a portable grill and charcoal, but it was not the right time for that kind of outdoor recreation because of the recession.